 “I feel like we turned it around more than our record shows,” Perno said.
 “Hopefully next year, and that is the beauty of all those loses, is that next season we have a shot at those teams for some redemption, and that is what we are hoping on.”

-Jones believes that the improvements made this season are just the start to even more improvement to come.
+Jones believes the improvements made this season are just the start to even more improvement to come.

 “This season was just the beginning and I really, really do believe that,” Jones said.
 “We have got our players believing that, our coaching staff believing that and we want the community to know that this is not going to be the Clarke Central they have been accustomed to in the past.”